windup/windup-openshift/README.md

 For any issue related to installation, you can refer to [Docker documentation](https://docs.docker.com/install/linux/docker-ce/fedora/).
 #### Install Docker for other OS
 For any other platform you can follow the detailed instructions provided in the [Install Docker](https://docs.docker.com/install/) guide from Docker.
-### Create an account to Docker Hub
+### Create an account for Quay.io
-You need an account on https://hub.docker.com in order to push your images and have them available in the [docker.io repository](https://docs.openshift.org/latest/architecture/core_concepts/builds_and_image_streams.html#important-terms).
+You need an account on https://quay.io/ in order to push your images and have them available for deployment from the OCP templates.
-So sign up yourself to Docker Hub at https://hub.docker.com taking care that the Docker ID you choose will be the `<your_docker_id>` value in the next steps.
+So sign up yourself to Quay.io at https://quay.io/signin/ taking care that the Quay username you choose will be the `<your_quay_id>` value in the next steps.

 ### Create a token on registry.redhat.io (only once)
 1. Login on https://access.redhat.com/login